Tax-Managed Solutions

 Powering Infrastructure

-They help finance bridges, roads, schools, hospitals, libraries and parks – among other things.
+Munis help finance bridges, roads, schools, hospitals, libraries and parks – among other quality-of-life enhancing functions.

 The letter ratings indicate the credit worthiness of the individual bonds and generally range from Aaa (highest) to D (lowest).
 Investment grade ratings range from Aaa to Baa; high yield ratings range from Ba to D.